 Post-tattoo, your body embarks on a fascinating voyage of self-discovery.
 “What’s this foreign substance?” it muses, “And why, pray tell, does it resemble a drunken butterfly?”
 Cue the immune system, charging in like an overzealous bouncer at a nightclub.

-Naturally, tattoos are painful – a fact that shouldn’t surprise anyone who’s ever accidentally sat on a hedgehog.
+The Mayo Clinic skin regeneration research shows that tattoo healing typically takes 2-3 weeks for complete healing.
+Naturally, tattoos can be painful – a fact that shouldn’t surprise anyone who’s ever accidentally sat on a hedgehog.
 Fear not, however, for this discomfort is merely the first act in a three-part play titled “My Skin’s Dramatic Overreaction.”

 Act Two: The Itching.
 Your new tattoo will get itchy and form scabs, transforming you into a symphony of scratching that would make even the most flea-ridden dog jealous.
+Along with peeling, you’ll likely experience itching – learn about managing tattoo itchiness during healing without damaging your ink.
 But resist, dear reader!
 For to scratch is to court disaster, potentially reducing your beautiful new tattoo to a blur that resembles a Rorschach test gone wrong.

 Act Three: The Great Peel of 2024.
 Your skin, in its infinite wisdom, decides to shed like a snake with an identity crisis.
 But again, resist the urge to pick!
 Tattoos peeling is nature’s way of saying, “I’ve got this under control, now hands off!”

-It is quite normal for your new tattoo to peel within the first two to three weeks of getting inked.
-Do not fret, as it is your body just trying to ‘heal’ from a wound.
-To prevent this or manage it, it is advisable to cleanse the tattoo twice a day with anti-microbial soap and clean water.
+To prevent complications or manage peeling, it is advisable to clean twice daily with fragrance-free soap and clean water.
 Also, try to keep it moisturized.
-Products such as Vitium Tattoo Butter can be applied in small amounts over the tattooed surface a few times a day, to ensure your tattoo does not become irritable.
+Apply thin layer of aftercare balm 3-4 times daily to ensure your tattoo does not become irritated.
+Products such as Vitium Tattoo Butter can be applied in small amounts over the tattooed surface a few times a day.
 These products also help to soothe the tattooed skin and preserve your tattoo’s shine.

 While it’s natural for your new tattoo to scab, itch, and generally behave like a rebellious teenager, with proper care and the patience of a saint, you’ll soon be the proud owner of a permanent work of art.
 Just remember, unlike that regrettable haircut or ill-advised romantic dalliance, this decision sticks with you.
 Quite literally.